pzemtsov/pzemtsov.github.io/_posts/2014-05-09-gcc-optimisations-and-pointer-aliasing.md

 Here we have the same pointer aliasing problem as in **C**.

-Hovever, absence of pointer arithmetics and unsafe casts helps reduce the scope of the problem.
+However, absence of pointer arithmetic and unsafe casts helps reduce the scope of the problem.
 For instance, non-aliasing of pointers to different types (achieved in GCC by `-fstrict-aliasing`) in **Java** is built into the language.
 Two references of incompatible types or two arrays with different types of elements never alias, and this allows **Java** compiler (HotSpot) to perform optimisations that **C** compiler does not do.